Dead or Alive Xtreme Beach Volleyball: Plot

-Development
+Development and promotion

-During Dead or Alive 2's development, the fan base requested Team Ninja to add a beach volleyball mini game as other fighting games had similar mini games.
+During Dead or Alive 2's development, the fan base requested Team Ninja to add a beach volleyball mini game as other fighting games such as Street Fighter and Tekken, had similar mini games.
 After Dead or Alive 3's release, the staff later decided to create the beach volleyball game as a standalone game.
+Tomonobu Itagaki cited that spending time on a beach resort was one of his main inspirations for the game and also cited Final Fantasy X-2 as another inspiration.
+He wanted to make a game that was special for the fans, and as a result, the game was designed exclusively for fans of the series, knowing that it wouldn't be understood by others who viewed making things for fans as negative.
+Itagaki rebuked that idea and fervently expressed that there wasn't anything wrong with that type of practice.